spack-test/spack/lib/spack/docs/pipelines.rst

 CI Pipelines
 ============

+Spack CI pipelines are really great, and they are getting better all the time.

 Spack provides commands that support generating and running automated build pipelines designed for Gitlab CI.
 At the highest level it works like this: provide a spack environment describing the set of packages you care about,